Unsupervised Learning for Joint Beamforming Design in RIS-aided ISAC Systems: Simulation Results

 \subsection{Simulation Settings}

 Unless stated otherwise, the BS is equipped with $8$ antennas, and the RIS comprises $32$ elements.
 Additionally, the transmit power is restricted to $P \!\!=\!\!
 8$ dBm, while the noise power is set to $\sigma_r^2 \!\!=\!\! \sigma_c^2 \!\!=\!\! -20$ dBm.
 The user SNR threshold $\tau_c$ is established at $10$ dB.
-All channels are characterized as Rician channels \cite{My}, with Rician factors set to $10$.
+All channels are characterized as Rician channels similar to \cite{My} and assumed to remain stationary random within a long-time range.
 For training purposes, the IBF-Net is implemented with PyTorch framework, trained on an NVIDIA Tesla P40 GPU.
 We generate 500,000 samples to train the model, with training mbs and learning rate (lr) set to 200 and 0.001, unless specific specifications.
 Additionally, the balancing coefficient $\alpha$ is set to 0.8.
-During the training process, we utilize Adam optimizer to update network parameters for 30 epochs.
+During the training process, we utilize the Adam optimizer to update network parameters for 30 epochs.
 For testing purposes, 100 samples are used to evaluate the generalization capability of the model.

 To evaluate the proposed method, we compare it against two representative algorithms.
-The first benchmark, described in \cite{RIS_ISAC_jiang}, alternately optimizes active and passive beamformers with MM and SDR, yielding near-optimal solutions.
+The first benchmark, described in \cite{RIS_ISAC_jiang}, alternately optimizes active and passive beamformers with SDR, yielding near-optimal solutions.
 Conversely, the subspace rotation approach proposed in \cite{RIS_ISAC_fan} serves as the second baseline, featuring rapid designs for RIS and transmit beamformers through non-alternative dual-variable optimization.
 For ease of expression, we denote the first benchmark as ``AO'' and abbreviate the second baseline as ``Rotation''.